cockroachdb/docs/v21.1/deploy-cockroachdb-with-kubernetes-openshift.md

 1. On the **Install Operator** page, select `cockroachdb` in the **Installed Namespace** dropdown and click **Install**.

-1. Validate that the Operator is running:
+1. Confirm that the Operator is running:

     {% include copy-clipboard.html %}
     ~~~ shell